-Looking for pre-new year fun?
+Looking for pre-new year entertainment?
 We rounded up 25 great things to do this holiday break, and even more fun events happening this week for the kids.

 The Funplex – East Hanover & Mount Laurel

-A mega entertainment center for older kids and adults, The Funplex is a perfect choice for families that want to let loose on New Year's Eve.
-Admission includes unlimited use of indoor attractions from 7 p.m. to 12:30 a.m., great music, a buffet dinner, refreshments, and 40 tokens for the game room.
+A mega entertainment center for older kids and adults, The Funplex is an ideal choice for families that want to let loose on New Year's Eve.
+Admission includes a buffet dinner, a DJ-led music party, unlimited rides, and a $10 arcade game card.
+The fun kicks off at 7pm, culminates with a midnight countdown, and clears out at 12:30am.
 Although The Funplex is family-friendly, most of the attractions are geared toward older kids (7 & up) and even the pre-teen set would enjoy a night here.
-973-428-8772

 iPlay America – Freehold

 iPlay America's annual bash for all ages features hours of fun from 7:30pm to 1am.
 Kids can use their included iRide Plus Pass and $10 game card to keep entertained throughout the night.
 They'll also enjoy lots of prizes and giveaways, party favors, a cool light show, and a rockin' DJ.
 There's even a cocktail area for adults.
 To cap off the celebration, watch the ball drop on one of five large-screen TVs as confetti cannons are set off.
 Admission is free for toddlers.
 Dining options can be added for an additional cost.
 Book your reservation by Dec.
 15 and you'll receive a free iRide Plus Pass for future use.

 Kids will delight in a foam dance party at Sahara Sam's.